becauro/readpe/readme.md

 This install happen automatically when the library is installed

-# Compilation/install automatically
+# Compile/Install/Clear/Uninstall automatically

-Considering 'make' tool is present in your build machine, this can done by two ways: 1 - By use Makefile (like most projects) 2 - By use OneClickMake (Quick way).
+In this section, we gonna consider Compile/Install/Clear/Uninstall procedures by use 'make' and 'gcc' tools, however feel free to use your favorite IDE or other tools to achieve that.

 **Prerequisites**: You need the 'make' and 'gcc' tools installed in your build machine.
 If you use Windows OS, I suggest you achieve that by use [MinGw](https://pt.wikipedia.org/wiki/MinGW) framework; It also works if you have [Cygwin](https://pt.wikipedia.org/wiki/Cygwin) installed.

-However feel free to use your favorite IDE tools if you wish.
+**Note**: If you are using Windows OS as build machine, I suggest you rename the 'make' tools binary for call it 'make'.
+This avoid error, once Makefile commands use make tools by invock it by use 'make' word.

+With prerequisites in place, you can Compile/Install/Clear/Uninstalls automatically by two ways: 1 - By use Makefile (like most projects) 2 - By use OneClickMake (Quick way).

 ## 1 - By use Makefile